 It was not clear what offences were being investigated against each suspect, as law enforcement officials have declined to comment on the case, citing national security reasons and safety concerns for informants.

-But Knews has been told that all suspects are being detained on at least one charge of conspiracy, while it was also not clear whether police could track all Pakistani suspects directly back to the Azeri man.
+But Knews has been told that all suspects are being detained on at least one charge of conspiracy, while it was also not clear whether police could trace all Pakistani suspects directly back to the Azeri man.

 Previous reports in local media suggested at least some of the Pakistani suspects were being investigated on whether food delivery attire found in their residences could be linked to allegations some may have pretended to work in the food industry to stake out targets in west Nicosia.